The Christmas Day Bomber: Al Qaeda in Yemen's Latest Plot against Americans

 Posted: January 12, 2010

-In the fall of 2009, Abdulmutallab reportedly met in Yemen with Anwar al-Awlaki, a U.S. born Muslim cleric living in Yemen who targets English-speaking Muslim audiences with radical online lectures that encourage attacks against the West and non-Muslims.
+In addition to links to AQAP, Abdulmutallab reportedly met in Yemen with Anwar al-Awlaki, a U.S. born Muslim cleric living in Yemen who targets English-speaking Muslim audiences with radical online lectures that encourage attacks against the West and non-Muslims.
 Al-Awlaki, who admitted to this meeting in an interview in January 2010, reportedly said to the journalist, "I support what he did, as America supports Israel's killing of Palestinians, and its killing of civilians in Afghanistan and Iraq."

 U.S. authorities have reportedly confirmed this claim, saying that intelligence officials uncovered communications between Abdulmuttalab and al-Awlaki, who also reportedly exchanged over a dozen emails with Nidal Malik Hasan, the alleged gunman of the Fort Hood shooting that left 13 people dead and 32 others wounded in November 2009.

 Abdulmuttalab's apparent plot is the latest in a series of plots in the U.S. by Americans and foreign nationals in 2009.